The Human Truth Foundation

 q=179.

-Norway ranks best in the world in terms of supporting press freedom.
+Norway comes best in the world when it comes to supporting press freedom.

 The freedom to investigate, publish information, and have access to others' opinion is a fundamental part of today's information-driven world, and is linked with Freedom of Speech and Good Governance.
 Scores on the Press Freedom Index are calculated according to indicators including pluralism - the degree to which opinions are represented in the media, media independence of authorities, self-censorship, legislation, transparency and the infrastructure that supports news and information, and, the level of violence against journalists which includes lengths of imprisonments.
 The index "does not take direct account of the kind of political system but it is clear that democracies provide better protection for the freedom to produce and circulate accurate news and information than countries where human rights are flouted".
 The rankings are used as one of the datasets of the Social and Moral Development Index18